Class Sets

 public static <E> Sets.SetView<E> intersection(java.util.Set<E> set1, java.util.Set<?> set2)

 Returns an unmodifiable view of the intersection of two sets.
 The returned set contains all elements that are contained by both backing sets.
-The iteration order of the returned set matches that ofset1
+The iteration order of the returned set matches that ofset1.Results are undefined if

 -